Skip to content

 The single highest-leverage circadian intervention most people aren't making is shifting their lighting through the day.
 Bright, cool-toned light in the morning signals wakefulness; warm, dim amber at night protects melatonin production.
 A regular light bulb can't do this — it's the same color all day.
 A smart bulb can, and the good ones do it automatically based on your schedule.

-This guide covers the smart bulb that consistently leads aggregated buyer reviews for circadian sleep use — with a focus on what actually matters versus marketing features you'll never use.
+This guide covers the smart bulb that consistently leads verified buyer reviews for circadian sleep use — with a focus on what actually matters versus marketing features you'll never use.

 What to look for in a sleep-oriented smart bulb